ItsPranavz/ItsPranavz/README.md

 # About Me
 Hi, I am Pranav, the self-certified C.I.D. short for Coder, Innovator, Disruptor and the needle in the haystack!
 I build AI-driven solutions and scalable web applications of the future.
 With expertise in Next.js, deep learning, and data structures and algorithms, I thrive on solving complex challenges.
 Currently shaping the future of online learning with Quantum Jump.
-Let’s build something impactful!

 ## Languages